 Our chapter offers NAMI's acclaimed Family-to-Family Education Course.
 The Family-to-Family Education Course is a FREE 12-week course for families of individuals diagnosed with a serious and persistent mental illness (schizophrenia, bipolar disorder, major depression, and anxiety disorders), as well as those who exhibit behavior that strongly suggests such a diagnosis.
 The course is appropriate for parents, siblings, adult and teenage children and significant others of persons with these severe and persistent disabilities.
-Call our office for the up-and-coming course which will begin this fall (we should know the exact September date by late August).
-You must call our office ASAP to register and request an application at 610-623-0071.
+Call our office for the up-and-coming course.
+The dates will be determined early Spring.
+You must call our office ASAP to register at 610-623-0071.
 NOTE: First come, first served.
 Space is limited.

 The curriculum focuses on the major psychiatric illnesses and emphasizes the clinical treatment of these illnesses.
 The curriculum also presents the knowledge and skills that family members need when faced with the problems of mental illness.
 The course is taught by trained NAMI members who volunteer in two-member teams.

 The course balances basic psycho-education and skills training with self-care, emotional support, and empowerment.
 Important components of the course are:

 1. Information about schizophrenia and the major affective disorders (bipolar and depressive illness, obsessive/compulsive and anxiety disorders).